Aidar5/nattoeng/docs/source/book/19_ssh_telnet/pexpect.rst

 * some program is running
 * pexpect expects a certain output (invitation, password request, etc.)
 * after receiving the output, it sends commands/data
-* последние два действия повторяются столько, сколько нужно

-Last two actions are repeated as many as necessary
+* last two actions are repeated as many as necessary

 Pexpect has two main tools: